Breach of Contracts/Contract Disputes

 - Engaging in competitive activities in violation of licensing agreements

 - Failure of Licensor to deliver functional product

-Texas Tortious Interference: Has a Third Party Interfered with Your Business Contract?
+Texas Tortious Interference: Has a Third Party Interfered With Your Business Contract?

 Texas contract law recognizes a legal claim known as “tortious interference,” which allows a business owner whose contractual relationships are exploited by a third party to seek damages directly from that third party.
-These claims can address present as well as prospective business opportunities.
+These claims can address current as well as prospective business opportunities.

 As part of our comprehensive, consultative approach, our attorneys will determine every legal claim – including possible claims for tortious interference in contracts or interference in respect to oral or informal agreements such as tortious interference of business.

-- Tortious interference of contract is when a person intentionally and wrongfully disrupts a formal contract between two parties and causes one party to breach the contract.
+- Tortious interference of a contract is when a person intentionally and wrongfully disrupts a formal contract between two parties and causes one party to breach the contract.

 - Tortious interference of business is when a third party uses false claims against a business in order to drive business away from them or to cause another party to not enter into a business relationship with them.